Brian Shima

 Brian Matthew Isoa Shima (born December 22, 1981) is a former professional inline skater.
+Considered one of the greatest in the sport, he also holds the record for the most pro skates held by any person.

+He skated professionally for aggressive skating brands USD (universal skate design) & Razor Skates and was, along with Jon Elliot, a former pro skater, co-owner and team rider of Ground Control frames, NIMH Skates, 4x4 Wheels, Vicious Bearings, King Crow bearings and Shima Skate Manufacturing.
+Along with Jon Elliott and Jan Welch, Shima started a distribution company called Rat Tail in 2002.

-He also holds the record for the most pro skates held by any person.
-Shima owned his own skate brand, named Shima Skate Manufacturing, also known as SSM, which was launched after he abandoned his former company NIMH.
+Shima owned his own skate brand, named Shima Skate Manufacturing, also known as SSM, which was launched after he left his former company NIMH.
 He is also co-founder of the World Rolling Series.

-Coming from rollerblading brands like USD (universal skate design) & Razor Skates, he was, along with Jon Elliot, a former pro skater, co-owner and team rider of Ground Control-Frames, NIMH Skates, 4x4 Wheels, Vicious Bearings, King Crow bearings and Shima Skate Manufacturing.
-Along with Jon Elliott and Jan Welch, Shima started a distribution company called Rat Tail in 2002.